SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-Given a 3D point cloud $\rmX$, our initial objective is to generate a continuous feature field $\rvf(\cdot,\rmX):\sR^3\to\sR^C$ surrounding the scene.
-This field offers semantic understandings for inter-scene correspondences that go beyond geometric descriptors (\cref{sec:3d_feat_distill,sec:point_pruning}).
-This process employs a lightweight feature network, which, once trained on the source scene, can be directly applied to the target scene without additional fine-tuning.
-Next, utilizing the end-effector pose from the demonstration, we formulate an energy function between the source and target scene using the feature fields.
-This function allows us to optimize the end-effector pose in the target scene, adhering to physical constraints (\cref{sec:eef_optim}).
+Given a 3D point cloud $\rmX$, we aim to first construct a continuous feature field $\rvf(\cdot,\rmX): \mathbb{R}^3 \to \mathbb{R}^C$ surrounding the scene, as illustrated in \cref{fig:constrct_DFF}.
+This field provides semantic understandings for inter-scene correspondences, extending beyond geometric descriptors (\cref{sec:3d_feat_distill,sec:point_pruning}).
+Utilizing a lightweight feature network, trained once on the source scene, enables direct adaptation to target scenes without additional fine-tuning.
+We then introduce a pruning method to enhance feature continuity, akin to the classical Hough voting \citep{qi2019deep}.
+Following this, we employ the demonstrated end-effector pose to formulate an energy function between source and target scenes via the feature fields.
+This function facilitates the optimization of the end-effector pose in the target scene while conforming to physical constraints (\cref{sec:eef_optim}), depicted in \cref{fig:method_hand_optim}.